KarelKubat/jdcal/README.md

 ### Conversions

-The default conversion from one date format to another is using day progression: there is a day zero at the start of epoch, the next day is 1, and so on.
+The default conversion from one date format to another is `jdcal.ByProgression`, which uses day progression: there is a day zero at the start of epoch, the next day is 1, and so on.
 The progression table `jdcal.YearProgression` holds the sequences for the Greogorian and for the Julian progression.

-A **much** slower, but more tested algorithm is by using a lookup table, derived from //en.wikipedia.org/wiki/Conversion_between_Julian_and_Gregorian_calendars.
+A **much** slower, but more tested algorithm is `jdcal.ByLookup`, which uses a lookup table, derived from //en.wikipedia.org/wiki/Conversion_between_Julian_and_Gregorian_calendars.
 If you suspect an error, switch to this algorithm, retry, and let me know if you find a discrepancy.
 Switching is done using:

-- `jdcal.ConvertByLookup()`
+- `jdcal.Algorithm = jdcal.ByLookup`  (switch to lookup), and:
-- `jdcal.ConvertByProgression()`
+- `jdcal.Algorithm = jdcal.ByProgression` (switch back to the default)

-A benchmark for these two algorithms can be run using `go test -bench .` The order of magnitude is 10 (!) but in CLI invocations that's not noticable.
+A benchmark for these two algorithms can be run using `go test -bench .` The order of magnitude is 10 (!) but in CLI invocations that's not even noticable.
+Computers are good at.. ehrm computing.

 ```go
 // main/demo1/demo1.go